 NURS 229 CONCEPTS OF BASIC NURSING CARE.
 This course focuses the students on concepts related to the basic needs of patients across the lifespan in various non-acute health care settings where direct basic nursing care is delivered.
 Course content is applied in a variety of experiential learning contexts..
 This is the first nursing practice experience where past relevant knowledge and new theoretical content associated with basic human needs is applied.
-Prerequisites: NURS 219, CHEM 109 4 credits
+Prerequisites: NURS 109, NURS 219, NURS 209, CHEM 109.
+Co-requisites: BIOL 211, BIOL 333, PSYC 326

-NURS 319 ADULT NURSING CARE I. This is the first of two adult nursing courses which emphasizes the application of the nursing process to health promotion, health restoration and health maintenance for individuals and families from young adulthood to older adults experiencing co (The correct word is common here I made a mistake and don't know how to fix it) acute and chronic health problems associated with body systems.
+NURS 319 ADULT NURSING CARE I. This is the first of two adult nursing courses which emphasizes the application of the nursing process to health promotion, health restoration and health maintenance for individuals and families from young adulthood to older adults experiencing common acute and chronic health problems associated with body systems.
 Theoretical knowledge and clinical skills required for the safe and appropriate delivery of nursing care is the focus of this course.
 This clinical course provides students with opportunities in a variety of health care environments including both out-patient and acute care settings.
 Perioperative nursing care is also included in this course.
 Classroom and experiential learning will foster the integration and application of newly acquired theoretical content and clinical skills as well as knowledge from previous courses.
-Prerequisites: NURS 109, NURS 119, NURS 229, NURS 209, BIOL 333 BIOL 211; co-requisite BIOL 334
+Prerequisites: NURS 109, NURS 119, NURS 209, NURS 229, BIOL 333, BIOL 211, PSYC 326; Corequisite: BIOL 334